Clásica de Almería

 The Clásica de Almería (Classic of Almería) is a single-day road bicycle race held annually in February or March in Almería, Spain, starting and finishing in Almería itself.
 Established in 1986, the race was run as an amateur event in its first six years.
 In 1992, it became fully professional.
 From 2005, the race was organised as a 1.1 event on the UCI Europe Tour, and became part of the new UCI ProSeries in 2020 as a 1.Pro event.

+Since 2023, a women's event has been held.
+In 2026, the women's race joined the UCI ProSeries.